Microscopic Examination of SRF-quality Nb Films through Local Nonlinear Microwave Response: Abstract

 \section{Abstract}

 The performance of superconducting radio-frequency (SRF) cavities is sometimes limited by local defects.
-To investigate the RF properties of these local defects, a near-field magnetic microwave microscope is employed.
+To investigate the RF properties of these local defects, especially those that nucleate RF magnetic vortices, a near-field magnetic microwave microscope is employed.
 Local third harmonic response ($P_{3f}$) and its temperature-dependence and RF power-dependence are measured for one Nb/Cu film grown by Direct Current Magnetron Sputtering (DCMS) and six Nb/Cu films grown by High Power Impulse Magnetron Sputtering (HiPIMS) with systematic variation of deposition conditions.
-Five out of the six HiPIMS Nb/Cu films show a strong third harmonic response that is likely coming from a low-$T_c$ surface defect with a transition temperature between 6.3 K and 6.8 K, suggesting that this defect is a generic feature of air-exposed HiPIMS Nb/Cu films.
-One possible origin of such a defect is grain boundaries hosting a low-$T_c$ impurity such as oxidized Nb.
-Time-Dependent Ginzburg-Landau (TDGL) simulations are performed to better understand the measured third harmonic response.
-The simulation results show that the third harmonic response of RF vortex nucleation caused by surface defects can qualitatively explain the experimental data.
-Moreover, the density of surface defects that nucleate RF vortices, and how deep an RF vortex travels through these surface defects, can be extracted qualitatively from third harmonic response measurements.
-From the point of view of these two properties, the best Nb/Cu film for SRF applications can be identified.
+Five out of the six HiPIMS Nb/Cu films show a strong third harmonic response that is likely coming from RF vortex nucleation due to a low-$T_c$ surface defect with a transition temperature between 6.3 K and 6.8 K, suggesting that this defect is a generic feature of air-exposed HiPIMS Nb/Cu films.
+A phenomenological model of surface defect grain boundaries hosting a low-$T_{c}$ impurity phase is introduced and studied with Time-Dependent Ginzburg-Landau (TDGL) simulations of probe/sample interaction to better understand the measured third harmonic response.
+The simulation results show that the third harmonic response of RF vortex nucleation caused by surface defects exhibits the same general features as the data, including peaks in third harmonic response with temperature, and their shift and broadening with higher microwave amplitude.
+We find that the parameters of the phenomenological model (the density of surface defects that nucleate RF vortices and the depth an RF vortex travels through these surface defects) vary systematically with film deposition conditions.
+From the point of view of these two properties, the Nb/Cu film that is most effective at reducing the nucleation of RF vortices associated with surface defects can be identified.